-Compliance with limitations in this section is required by appropriate operating rules.
+Compliance with Limitations section is required by appropriate operating rules.
 Anytime an operating limitation is exceeded, an appropriate entry shall be made in helicopter logbook.
 Entry shall state which limit was exceeded, duration of time, extreme value attained, and any additional information essential in determining maintenance action required.